conda/conda/docs/source/build_tutorials/pkgs.rst

-Overview of building conda packages
+Overview of building Conda packages
 ===================================

-Continuum's conda toolset provides cross-platform binary package management.
+Continuum's Conda toolset provides cross-platform binary package management.
 Originally built to furnish Python distributions, the tools are in active development and being applied in many use cases.
-This tutorial explores what goes into building conda packages.

-For a typical python-native binary package built in a Linux environment with
+This tutorial explores what goes into building conda packages, particularly for a typical Python package built with

 .. code-block:: bash

     $ python setup.py install

-conda packaging can be as simple as issuing a one-line command.
+Conda packaging can be as simple as issuing a one-line command.
 Linked libraries are located relative to the binary (rather than referenced with absolute paths) and the software is bundled and ready to ship.

-As we'll explore, other package builds are not trivial, especially if complex dependencies are involved or the package was built in an ad-hoc way that does not conform to the usual placement of files relative to one another.
+Other package builds are not trivial, especially if complex dependencies are involved or the package was built in an ad-hoc way that does not conform to the usual placement of files relative to one another.
 This tutorial will move through the gradations of difficulty to illustrate both the potential and challenges of using conda to package and distribute your software.

 Install conda and conda-build
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^